ajcci/sky130_ajc_ip__por/README.md

 ```

 ## Parasitic Resistance and Capacitance Extraction (RCX)
-RCX was performed using Magic after passing DRC and LVS.
-This circuit includes a digital route which we chose not to include in RCX and rely on Openlane to make sure timing was done correctly.
+Perform RCX using Magic after passing DRC and LVS.
+The purpose is to check how parasitics (interconnect resistance and capacitance) from layout affects the circuit.

+This circuit includes a digital route which is not included in RCX because we will rely on Openlane to make sure timing is done correctly in the digital route.
 Therefore, only the analog section of the circuit is extracted.

-Open up `por_ana.mag` and enter the following in the Tcl interpreter to generate and an extracted spice netlist with parasitic resistance and capacitance included in the netlist:
+Open up `por_ana.mag` (analog section of `sky130_ajc_ip__por`) and enter the following in the Tcl interpreter to generate an extracted spice netlist with parasitic resistance and capacitance included in the netlist:

 ```
 flatten por_ana_rcx